trebor/soul-bound/rfc.md

 This specification defines the **protocol-level** rules, message flows, data formats, and economic mechanisms required to create, validate, and manage Soul Bound identities on a distributed ledger.
 It covers:

-* Core **message types** and their semantics (ChallengeRequest, SensorPackage, SponsorAttestation, MintRequest, ValidationResponse, RevocationRequest)
+* Core **message types** and their semantics (ChallengeRequest, SponsorAttestation, MintRequest, ValidationResponse, RevocationRequest)
 * **Actor state machines** for Candidate, Sponsor, Validator, and Ledger roles
 * **Wire and on-ledger schemas** (e.g. JSON-Schema) for all protocol messages and records
 * **Timing & anti-replay controls**, including signed timestamps, nonces, and optional verifiable-delay functions
 * **Economic mechanisms**: identity-mint stakes, sponsor stakes, validator bonds, slashing, fees, and reward distribution
-* **Privacy guarantees** via zero-knowledge proofs and hashed sensor data
+* **Privacy guarantees** via zero-knowledge proofs and attestations
 * **Decoupled trust semantics**—how external applications or DAOs may interpret the public identity graph

 Out of scope for this document (implementation domain):